Tempe, Arizona: Government

-Tempe is in Arizona's 9th Congressional District, served by Representative Greg Stanton (D).
+Tempe is in Arizona's 3rd and 4th congressional districts, which are served by Representatives Yassamin Ansari (D) and Greg Stanton (D), respectively.

 Education

 Tempe is served by multiple school districts.
 Most of Tempe is within the Tempe Elementary School District and the Tempe Union High School District; however, other portions are served by the Kyrene School District (K–8), Scottsdale Unified School District (K–12), and Mesa Public Schools (K–12).
-James Madison Preparatory School and Tempe Preparatory Academy are also located in the area.
+Tempe has several charter schools, including Tempe Preparatory Academy.

 Emmanuel Lutheran School is a Christian Pre-K–8 grade school of the Wisconsin Evangelical Lutheran Synod in Tempe.

 Tempe also contains one of the state's three major universities, Arizona State University, the Maricopa County Community College District administrative offices and the headquarters of Rio Salado Community College.
 Arizona State University is known for its numerous studies and innovations, particularly in the field of science which include furthering the knowledge of certain cancers, business management research, and population science.
-Tempe is also the home of several other schools, including the University of Phoenix, Brookline College, Southwest College of Naturopathic Medicine, Southwest Institute of Healing Arts, Bryan University and Lamson Junior College.
+Tempe is also the home of several other schools, including the University of Phoenix, Brookline College, University of Advancing Technology, Southwest College of Naturopathic Medicine, Southwest Institute of Healing Arts, Bryan University and Lamson Junior College.